justyntemme/customDefenderInstall/README.md

 1. Downloads the official `defender.sh` from your Prisma Cloud console
 2. Applies modifications using `sed` to support custom version tags
-3. Loads the defender image from your private registry or local backup
+3. Loads the defender image from your backup file or existing Docker image
 4. Runs the installation with your specified version

 **No customer data is stored in this repository** - all configuration is provided via environment variables.